East Africa braces for more locusts | DW | 19.02.2020

 The locusts are putting extra stress on regions already battling problems like food insecurity and armed conflicts, raising the specter of more violence to come.
 Tobias Takavarasha, representative in Kenya of the UN Food and Agriculture Program (FAO), says, "That danger exists, to the extent that there is a risk wherever there are shortages of food."
 He added that the situation can degenerate into conflict "if that is not taken care of."

-The Kenyan newspaper Daily Nation , in its February 19 edition online said that the locust invasion in Samburu is ''threatening to trigger conflicts over grazing fields among pastoralist communities.''
+The Kenyan newspaper Daily Nation reported that the locust invasion in Samburu is ''threatening to trigger conflicts over grazing fields among pastoralist communities.''
 In rural Somalia, 50% of the people depend on animals for their livelihood.
 And in South Sudan, six million people were already suffering food shortages before the locust arrived in the conflict-torn country.
 Experts believe South Sudan is particularly ill-prepared to deal with the invasion.

 Spraying the locusts